 Ethereum: The Cryptographic Twist

-This isn’t just for storage.
+This isn’t for storage.
 It’s for proofs.

 When you want to verify that an account exists in Ethereum’s state, you don’t download the whole database.
 You download the path from root to leaf, and the hashes along the way.
 Each node’s hash is computed from its children, so if any data is tampered with, the root hash changes.
-The tree structure lets you prove membership without revealing everything — light clients can verify state without running a full node.
+The tree structure lets you prove membership without revealing everything.
+Light clients can verify state without running a full node.

 The Ethereum yellow paper (section 4.3) describes this in detail.
 Every account, every contract storage slot, organized as a trie.